JonathanBuchh/buchh.org/README.md

 ## Why [Jekyll](https://jekyllrb.com/)?

-I prefer writing in [Markdown](https://en.wikipedia.org/wiki/Markdown) over pure HTML and I like having a fast website.
-I use a [static site generator](https://en.wikipedia.org/wiki/Web_template_system#Static_site_generators) so I can keep consistent headers and footers on all pages.

-I know that [hugo](https://gohugo.io/) would build my site faster, but I have so little content that the build times don't bother me (for now).
-I'll probably get bored one day and switch to it.
+There are a few things that were nonnegotiable for me when starting this website.
+I needed to write in [Markdown](https://en.wikipedia.org/wiki/Markdown) because writing pure HTML is tedious and I needed the site to be as fast as possible.
+I also wanted to be able to change d headers and footers on all pages without changing them all (I need templating), which made a [static site generator](https://en.wikipedia.org/wiki/Web_template_system#Static_site_generators) generator an obvious choice.
+I already knew Jekyll prior to starting this website and understood how it worked, so it's what I used.
+I know that [hugo](https://gohugo.io/) would build my site faster, but I have so little content that the build times don't bother me.
+I'll probably get bored one day and switch to it, but right now, I'm inclined to keep using what works.

 ## Building